polterguy/phosphorusfive/FAQ.md

 Very beautiful ... ;)

-I guess you're just gonna have to download the system to find the answer to that question :D
+I guess you're just gonna have to download the system to find out the answer to that question :D